SuperClaude-Org/SuperCodex_Framework/Docs/Developer-Guide/contributing-code.md

-# Contributing Code to SuperGemini Framework 🛠️
+# Contributing Code to SuperCodex Framework 🛠️

-Welcome to SuperGemini Framework development!
-This guide provides everything you need to contribute to the meta-programming framework that transforms Gemini Code into a structured development platform.
+Welcome to SuperCodex Framework development!
+This guide provides everything you need to contribute to the meta-programming framework that transforms Codex Code into a structured development platform.

-**Project Purpose**: SuperGemini enhances Gemini Code through behavioral instruction injection, intelligent agent coordination, and MCP server integration.
+**Project Purpose**: SuperCodex enhances Codex Code through behavioral instruction injection, intelligent agent coordination, and MCP server integration.
 We're building the next generation of AI-assisted development tools.

 **Community Approach**: Open collaboration focused on expanding capabilities, improving user experience, and maintaining high-quality code standards.
 Every contribution, from bug fixes to new features, helps advance AI-assisted development.